Marko Krizin: Martyrdom

 At the time, Kassa was a stronghold of Calvinism for Hungary.
-To strengthen the position of the Catholic minority, the governor of the city, Andrija Dóczi, a Catholic appointed by Emperor Matthias, brought two Jesuit priests to Kassa: István Pongrácz and Melhior Grodziecki.
+To help the Catholic minority, the governor of the city, Andrija Dóczi, a Catholic appointed by Emperor Matthias, brought two Jesuit priests to Kassa: István Pongrácz and Melchior Grodziecki.
 Their presence caused unrest among the Calvinist majority of Kassa.

-The Calvinists then incited a rebellion on 13 July 1619, falsely accusing the Catholic minority of arson.
-That following September, the city came under siege by the forces of the commander of the Calvinist army, George I Rákóczi.
+In September 1619, the city came under siege by the forces of the commander of the Calvinist army, George I Rákóczi.
 On 5 September Dóczi was betrayed by the mercenary forces defending the city and was handed over by the city authorities to him.
 His Protestant supporters then declared Bethlen "head" of Hungary and the protector of the Protestants.
 At that time Marko was staying at the then-Jesuit Church of the Holy Trinity, in the company of the two Jesuits ministering to the Catholics of the city.
 The Calvinist troops arrested the three priests at once.
 They were then left without food and water for three days.

 During this time, the fate of the Catholic population was being determined.
 At the instigation of a Calvinist minister named Alvinczi, the head of the City Council, Reyner, was demanding the execution of all Catholics of the city.
 The majority of Protestants, however, were opposed to such a slaughter.
 The execution of the priests, however, was approved by them.

 The commander promised Marko Krizin a church estate if he renounced the Catholic Church and converted to Calvinism.
 Krizin refused.
 All three were then tortured and soon beheaded.

 The news about their martyrdom stormed across Hungary, shocking both Catholics and Protestants alike.
 Despite many pleas, Prince Gabriel refused to allow them to be buried them in consecrated ground.
 Only after being asked by Countess Katalina Pálffy, six months later, did he allow them to have a proper burial.